Mohammed-Umair-Kalim/Markdown/README.md

 | Row 1    | Data     | Data     |
 | Row 2    | Data     | Data     |

-Escaping character with backslash \\:
+Escaping character with backslash \\ in the beggining:
 - \*not italic*

+---

 - \**not bold**